james34602/Neural-Network-Quadraphonic-Upmix/README.md

 ## Method & Implementation

 Stereo upmix is a process to demix directional components from 2 channels mixture.
+The neural network are operated on Short-time Fourier transform bins.

 Author had conduct two test with different number of neurons = [4,16,8,5,3,1] and [2,8,5,3,1] respectively, network parameters of the network were chosen empirically, all layers use ReLU as activation function.

 ### NN1